Consensys/orchestrate-quick-start/README.md

 ![Contract deployment transaction receipt](static/npm-deploy.png)

-> **Note:**: It will required to execute this command twice, first to pre-funded your sender account with enough tokens, then another one to send the actual deploy contract transaction.
+> **Note:**: You will be required to execute this command twice, first to fund your sender account with enough tokens, then another one to send the actual deploy contract transaction.

 ### Copy contract address